 4. Pelham Gardens

-This neighborhood is named after English physician, Thomas Pell.
-It is an dominated by upper middle-class residents with small apartment buildings being the most popular.
+This neighborhood is named after the English physician, Thomas Pell.
+It is dominated by upper-middle-class residents with small apartment buildings being the most popular.

 5. City Island

 City Island is one of the smallest neighborhoods located in the extreme northeast Bronx.
 It is famous for its seafood and is home to a number of exotic birds such as Canada geese.

 Fordham got its name from a Dutch settler and it is a predominantly African-American neighborhood.
 Apartment buildings dominate the area that is home to Fordham University.
 This is one of the really popular neighborhoods in the Bronx, New York.

 Even more neighborhoods in the Bronx include Edenwald, Morris Park, Kingsbridge, Bedford Park, and University Heights.